Mentorship Program

 Manuscript Polishing and Guidance - Mentee to submit synopsis (two-page maximum) and first three chapters (not more than 7,500 words).
 Manuscript should be in the latter stages of revision.
 Mentor/Mentee will discuss strengths and weaknesses, feedback received from critique partners, and areas of concern that need to be addressed.
 Giving guidance for manuscript improvements is the focus.

 Query Package - Mentee to submit query letter (one-page maximum), synopsis (two-page maximum), and first three chapters (not more than 7500 words).
 Manuscript should be polished and ready for submission.
-Polishing the submission package should be the focus.
-Open to those who have not queried Agents.

 Rejection Assessment - Mentee to submit query letter (one-page maximum), synopsis (two-page maximum), first three chapters (not more than 7,500 words) and any feedback received from agents.
 Manuscript should be polished and ready for submission.
 Reviewing areas for improvement in the submission package is the focus.
 Applicants should have submitted to at least 25 agents.